longlostsoul/EvoYellow/README.md

 For disassembling, I use a VERY old version of pokeyellow apparently, so one user found success using using an older version of rgbds,  0.2.5.
 Another user also manually edited the sound file inclusions as they seemed to cause the compilation mismatch errors with the modern versions.
+Someone also made a fork of it.
  I hope this helps!

 At some point, I will try to get access to a more modern computer that isn't a bajillion years old so I can install a more modern version of things like rgbds and make this more widely available.
 In the meantime, I am incredibly sorry for the inconvenience!